Use a managed identity in Azure Kubernetes Service (AKS)

 Assign an RBAC role to the kubelet managed identity

-Assign the Managed Identity Operator role on the kubelet identity using the az role assignment create command.
-Provide the kubelet identity's principal ID for the $KUBELET_CLIENT_ID variable.
+Assign the ACRPull role on the kubelet identity using the az role assignment create command.
+Provide the kubelet identity's principal ID for the $KUBELET_CLIENT_ID variable and provide the ACR registry ID for the $ACR_REGISTRY_ID variable.

 az role assignment create \